 Compared to the Pharisees, there was a group of people who approached the prophecies of the Messiah in a different way.
 When seeing the Lord Jesus, who was ordinary and normal in appearance and not in accord with their fantasies about the Messiah, they didn’t hold on to their conceptions and imaginings but focused on listening to His words, and finally recognized through His words and work that He was the coming Messiah.
 Just like Simon Peter—he once said, “Lord, to whom shall we go? you have the words of” (John 6:68).
 Why could he say these words and recognize the Lord’s identity as Christ?
 This is because he found that what the Lord did was totally beyond what humans can do, that what He said contained the truth, and that He possessed the essence of God and “the words of eternal life.”
 The woman of Samaria is another example.
 When she first saw the Lord Jesus she thought He was no more than a common Jew.
 But when she heard Him say “For you have had five husbands; and he whom you now have is not your husband” (John 4:18), she concluded that He was the coming Messiah and believed in Him, for she knew that only God observes the deepest parts of man’s heart and knows man’s innermost secrets.
 There were also many people who, from the Lord’s acts of healing and exorcism, His working miracles and wonders, recognized that He was from God and thus followed Him.
 It can be seen that it was from the Lord’s work and words that all those who believed in and followed Him recognized that He was the Messiah.

-This reminds me of a passage I once read, “Since we are searching for the footprints of God, we must search for God’s will, for the words of God, for the utterances of God—for where there are the new words of God, there is the, and where there are the footsteps of God, there are the deeds of God.
-Where there is the expression of God, there is the appearance of God, and where there is the appearance of God, there exists the truth, the way, and the life.
-While seeking the footprints of God, you ignored the words that ‘God is the truth, the way, and the life.’
-So when many people receive the truth, they do not believe that they have found the footprints of God and much less acknowledge the appearance of God.
-What a serious error that is!”
+This reminds me of a passage I once read, “Since we are searching for the footprints of God, it behooves us to search for God’s will, for the words of God, for His utterances—because wherever there are new words spoken by God, theis there, and wherever there are the footsteps of God, God’s deeds are there.
+Wherever there is the expression of God, there God appears, and wherever God appears, there the truth, the way, and the life exist.
+In seeking God’s footprints, you have ignored the words ‘God is the truth, the way, and the life.’
+And so, many people, even when they receive the truth, do not believe that they have found God’s footprints, and still less do they acknowledge the appearance of God.
+What a grave mistake!”
 These words make it more clear that in seeking the true way, we should focus on seeking God’s words and work, for as long as a way has the expression of the truth and the utterances of God, then it is the true way.